Sayings of Jesus: “Hate Your Family”!

 ‘Anyone who loves their father or mother more than me is not worthy of me; anyone who loves their son or daughter more than me is not worthy of me.’
 Matthew 10:37.

 Many scholars believe that Matthew and Luke draw material that’s not found in Mark from a common source (written or oral) that’s usually called “Q”.
-It’s a theory, because we don’t have any copies of Q. If so, though, this would quite likely be an instance.
+It’s a theory, because we don’t have any copies of Q. Still, if so, this would quite likely be an instance.
 Clearly, the word ‘hate’ is not in the Matthean account—the word there is phileō (a word for ‘love’).

 Given the lack of other supporting evidence in Scripture for Jesus encouraging us to hate people—even enemies—it would seem that this is the most likely way to read what Luke’s passage intends to be saying.
 Especially when we allow for those other potential factors—those other voices around the table.